Documentation

 {Textfield:1:gwp_get_matched_entry_value form_id="2" match_id='1' return_id=2 sort_order=asc}

-with offset=1: returns the second oldest entry value.
+With offset=1: returns the second oldest entry value.

 {Textfield:1:gwp_get_matched_entry_value form_id="2" match_id='1' return_id=2 sort_order=asc offset=1}